foodforcode/CS_WebDevBC/README.md

 # CS_WebDevBC
-Files of my Practices and Solutions for Colt Steele's Web Dev Bootcamp!
+Files of my Practice and Solutions for Colt Steele's Web Dev Bootcamp!